ietf-gitwg/using-github/draft-ietf-git-using-github.md

 During the development of a document, individual revisions of a document can be built and formally submitted as an Internet-Draft.
 This creates a stable snapshot and makes the content of the in-progress document available to a wider audience.
+Documents submitted as Internet-Drafts are not expected to address all open issues or merge outstanding pull requests.

 Editors SHOULD create a new Internet-Draft submission two weeks prior to every session (see Section 7.1 of {{?RFC2418}}).
-Participants in a session can't be expected to monitor changes to documents in real-time; an Internet-Draft ensures that there is a common, stable state that is known to all participants.
+Though discussion could use the current version of a document from version control, participants in a session can't be expected to monitor changes to documents in real-time; a published Internet-Draft ensures that there is a common, stable state that is known to all participants.

+Revisions used to generate documents that are submitted as Internet-Drafts SHOULD be tagged in repositories to provide a record of submissions.

 Working group chairs MAY request the creation of an Internet-Draft at any time, in consultation with document editors.